Learn to Transpose, Step by Step

 So that's what we are going to do.

-Write out all the notes of our example melody, but in another pitch: exactly two notes (three semi-tones) above the printed music.
+Write out all the notes of our example melody, but in another pitch: exactly

 A very important thing to remember is: